Kathryn Walton

 Area: Applied Human Nutrition

-Description of research: My research focuses on supporting the development of children's healthy eating habits from infancy through to school age.
+Description of research: My research focuses on supporting the development of children's healthy eating habits from infancy through to adolescence.
 I am particularly interested in helping families with children at high risk of eating difficulties, including children born preterm and those with neurodevelopmental disorders.
+I am passionate about helping parents and caregivers raise happy, healthy eaters.

 Kathryn Walton, PhD, RD (she/her) is an Assistant Professor in the Department of Family Relations & Applied Nutrition at the University of Guelph.
 Dr. Walton completed a Bachelor's of Applied Science (2011) and a Masters of Science (2013) at the University of Guelph, followed by a Dietetic Internship at Sunnybrook Health Sciences Centre (2014), a PhD at the University of Guelph (2018) and a Postdoctoral Fellowship at the Hospital for Sick Children (SickKids) from 2018-2022.